Nürnberg Hauptbahnhof: Location in the railway network

 Nürnberg Hauptbahnhof is an important hub in the south German railway network.
 Numerous lines meet here from all points of the compass.
 Amongst them is the Nuremberg–Ingolstadt high-speed railway, opened in summer 2006 and which shortened journey times on many routes.
 The Hauptbahnhof is also the departure point for the Nuremberg–Erfurt high-speed line, opened in December 2017.

 West of another Hauptbahnhof in neighbouring Fürth the lines from Würzburg and Bamberg merge and then continue towards Nuremberg.
 In west Nuremberg they are joined by the railways from Crailsheim, Roth and Augsburg.
 The four lines then enter together at the western approach to the station.

 In southeast Nuremberg the line from Regensburg and the high-speed link from Munich meet one another.
 At the eastern approach to the station they join the lines from Cheb, Feucht and Schwandorf.
 They arrive together at the eastern end of the station.

 Railway services

 Long-distance services

 The Hauptbahnhof is located at the intersection of various Intercity-Express, InterCity and EuroCity routes and is the only long-distance station in Nuremberg.
 These routes generally run to Nuremberg hourly, although some are more frequent as a result of overlapping services.

 Long-distance trains travel from here to Munich, Leipzig, Berlin, into the Rhine-Main and the Ruhrgebiet; to Stuttgart, Karlsruhe, Bremen and Hamburg as well as Passau and Vienna.
 An Interregio-Express link runs to Chemnitz and Dresden.
 Night trains travel to various destinations including the Brussels, Innsbruck, Vienna, Hamburg and Düsseldorf.

-Almost all long-distance trains travelling from Munich to the north of Germany run in combination to Nuremberg over the high-speed link and then divide up from here.
-So even for these trunk services there is a frequent service between the two cities.
-Once the high-speed link between Nuremberg and Leipzig is completed this one, and hence the link to Berlin, will also be considerably faster.